Post

 Healthcare communication preferences among seniors

-But will Boomers be as quick to adopt smartphone usage for managing their health?
+Since the pandemic, Boomers have been quick to adopt smartphone usage for managing their health.
+In a Relay-hosted webinar about the topic of aging-in, Ian Gordon, Independent Healthcare Advisor, noted that, “through COVID, everyone has had to learn how to use technology” and the Boomer population is no exception.
 Research shows they’re both ready and willing – and some even feel their healthcare companies aren’t doing nearly enough to engage them properly.

 Aging in place is extremely important to the Boomer population.
 In fact, 61% of elderly Americans would prefer to age in their own homes rather than in an assisted care facility or in a family members’ home.
 Seniors are much more willing to embrace services and technologies that allow them to maintain their independence, and today, nearly 30% already manage or receive medical care on their smartphones.